lencsegabor/siitperf/README.md

 siitperf
 ========

 Siitperf is an RFC 8219 and RFC 4814 compliant SIIT and stateful NAT64/NAT44 tester written in C++ using DPDK, and it can be used under the Linux operating system.
-Originally it was only a SIIT tester (hence its name) and then it was extended to support stateful NAT64 and stateful NAT44 (also called NAPT) tests, too.
-Finally, it was enabled to use pseudorandom IP addresses, which is currently implemented in siitperf-tp (see below) only.
+Originally it was only a SIIT tester (hence its name) and it worked with DPDK 16.11.9 (included in Debian 9).
+Then it was extended to support stateful NAT64 and stateful NAT44 (also called NAPT) tests, too.
+Later, it was enabled to use pseudorandom IP addresses, which is currently implemented in siitperf-tp (see below) only.
+Finally, it was updated to work with DPDK 22.11.8 (included in Debian 12).

 Introduction
 ------------